 - Dental problems which make eating painful

 - Deterioration of smell and taste, reducing their desire to eat

 - Digestive disorders which prevent nutrients in their food from being properly absorbed

 Your vet will be able to give you information on the best way to take care of your cat, depending on the underlying cause of their weight loss.
-However, you can also try giving them a softer-textured food which may be easier to eat, or warming their food up so the aroma is enhanced, which can stimulate their appetite.
+However, you can also try giving them a softer-textured food which may be easier to warming their food up so the aroma is enhanced, which can stimulate their appetite.

 While these ailments are common in older cats, they don't have to cause them unnecessary pain or stress.
 Visit your vet if you believe your cat is suffering, and they'll be able to advise you.